tgstation/tgstation/.github/CONTRIBUTING.md

 	new /atom/thing(null, is_red = TRUE)
 ```

-setting `is_red` in args is simple, and directly names the variable the argument sets.
+Setting `is_red` in args is simple, and directly names the variable the argument sets.

 ### Other Notes
 * Code should be modular where possible; if you are working on a new addition, then strongly consider putting it in its own file unless it makes sense to put it with similar ones (i.e. a new tool would go in the "tools.dm" file)